hmslima/sambahsacompletegrammar/sambahsa.md

 It indicates desire or expectancy.

-Only the verb “es” have the complete conjugation in this mode.
+Only the verb “es” has the complete conjugation in this mode.

 **Io sia {yo sya} –** []{#anchor-258}*(that I)* be